 And what is so great about American Promise is that it’s the first time in a long time I have heard a message of hope (and promise!).
 Bringing back limits to campaign financing and thereby bringing back the vote and the voice of the people just resonated so much with me.
 I thought, this really is one of the biggest issues out there.
 Its success will impact everything we care about.
 This is such a no brainer!

 What We’re Reading

 As we build a unified network of Americans across the political spectrum, we want to focus this quarter’s “what we’re reading” on what it takes to unify.
-To dive deeper on that issue, this quarter we’re featuring Our Common Ground: Insights from Four Years of Listening to American Voters, written by one of our previous AP Connect guests and current American Promise supporter, Diane Hessan.
+To dive deeper on that issue, this quarter we’re featuring Our Common Ground: Insights from Four Years of Listening to American Voters, written by one of our previous AP Connect guests and current American Promise advocate, Diane Hessan.

 An award-winning entrepreneur and innovator in market research, Diane Hessan is nationally recognized as an expert on the American voter.
 Our Common Ground underscores how much there is to know about the American voter, and how much better we understand the political climate in which we live when we bridge divides to come together and find common ground.

 Diane’s research talking to Americans – and the subsequent accounts of those conversations, detailed in Our Common Ground – paints an optimistic picture for the future.
 Yes, our lost faith in our constitutional democracy has corroded our perspective on reaching across the aisle.
 But if we reframe our approach to conversations with others to focus on what we have in common, rather than on how we differ, we will have a path forward.
 Our Common Ground helps lay the groundwork for how we can start repairing some of the ways that our civic society is broken.

 In addition to her work as an author, Diane serves as a member of the Boston Globe Editorial Board, where she has written a great deal about the voices of American voters.
 She is also the founder and chairman of C Space, which leverages social media for consumer insights.